rgalindo33/resume/content/index.md

 **KVZ** – this is a standard Ruby on Rails 2.3 app that gathers project information, contacts and other information to help the workers to find accomodations, food and other services in eastern Europe, making their remote work much easier.
 I used a Mysql database and employed extensively jQuery [datatables](http://datatables.net)

-**PIM** – also a RoR app to manage the problems and incidences of the support department. internal help requests Due to a highly rotating staff, this was very important to centralize the know-how of the company.
+**PIM** – also a RoR app to manage the problems and incidences of the support department.
 This app integrated with the KVZ App.

-In both projects I was responsible for a variety of tasks including front and backend development, user experience design, visual design, and server setup and maintenance.
+In both projects I was responsible for a variety of tasks including front and backend development, user experience design, visual design, and server setup.

 * * *